userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01. Images/README.md

  * ```cv2.imshow("Image", _img)``` is to display the image on the window we created before.
  * ```cv2.waitKey(0)``` is needed so that the code will wait for an event first, which is waiting for a keypress, instead of executing next code.
  * ```cv2.destroyAllWindows()``` this code will destroy all the windows created before.

+That's it, we created some sort of _Hello World_ program for our journey with OpenCV and Python!

+### Color Spaces
+The image of Lenna we used before is 24-bit depth (8-bit Red, 8-bit Green, 8-bit Blue).
+RGB is the most usual way to represent a color image, and we usually called it as RBG color space.
+There are other color spaces available to represent a color image.
+Every color space has its own advantage, and can be better used in some cases than the other.
+In this section we will try some popular color spaces using built-in OpenCV function.